 Scott joined Watsi on September 4th, 2017.
-Two years ago, Scott became the 3128th member to automatically support a new Watsi patient every month.
-Since then, 2,490 more people have become monthly donors!
-Scott's most recent donation supported Ma Ni, a young woman from Burma, to fund hip replacement surgery.
+Four years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scott's most recent donation supported Edwin, a toddler from Tanzania, to fund surgery so he can grow up healthy and active.